Low Energy Buildings – Part B (Sold out)January 11, 2021 - January 15, 2021

 You do not need to have attended the short course Part A to attend Part B.

-This course ideal if you are interested in further post graduate study at CAT, want to learn how to critically evaluate a building’s design or proposed renovations in providing occupant comfort, energy efficiency, potential for rot and decay, wider environmental impacts and resilience to climate change.
+This course is ideal if you are interested in further post graduate study at CAT, want to learn how to critically evaluate a building’s design or proposed renovations in providing occupant comfort, energy efficiency, potential for rot and decay, wider environmental impacts and resilience to climate change.